 Kyle, and several more people were part of the backbone of this team that had one of the best seasons the U.S. men’s relay team has ever had.

 During the World Cup season, we won 2 gold medals and 1 silver.
 We claimed the overall World Cup title and clinched our spot in the Olympic Semi-Final before it took place (Top 8 teams).
 Jeff Simon and John-Henry Kreuger were key players in making this happen.

 We as a team are very happy to have represented the USA and bring this medal home for everyone involved.

 I also want to give a shoutout to our coaching staff Stephen Gough, Guy Thibaut, Shane Domer, Alex Izykowski, and Anthony Barthell.
-Also to the extended staff, Eric St. Pierre, Nanna Meyer, Ryan Yakiwchuk, Chris Needham, Rachel Wagstaff, and everyone else behind the scenes.
+Also to the extended staff, Eric St. Pierre, Nanna Meyer, Ryan Yakiwchuk, Chris Needham, Rachel Wagstaff, Mike Noyes, the whole USOC staff and everyone else behind the scenes.
 Thanks for believing in us and putting your focus and energy into making sure everything went as smooth as possible.